Little Treasures

 Once, while they were watching a programme about the Tudors, her mum asked her why she didn’t find it more interesting.

-“It doesn’t feel alive to me,” she said, “or real.
-It’s just what people think about what other people did and most of the time they get it wrong.
-And most of the time people didn’t care much about what we learn in lessons or what’s on the telly.”
+“It doesn’t feel alive to me,” she said.
+“Or real.
+Most of the time it’s wrong.
+People didn’t care much about what we learn in lessons or what’s on the telly.”

 Her mum put down her knitting and looked at her.
 “How do you know that, love?”
 She asked.